Gurenax/reasonml-tax-calculator/README.md

 # Calculate your Aussie Taxed Salary using ReasonML

 Hello!
-This project allows you to calculate your Aussie Taxed Salary.
+This project allows you to calculate your Aussie Taxed Salary with Pure Functions.

-Last Updated: 2018 :)
+Last upated: 2018 :)

 # Build
 ```